Yutuc/technical-communications-project/README.md

 #### Why GitHub Pages?

-Etters (2016) says, "\[h]osting your content on a website gives you the power to fix inaccuracies almost instantly and keep your content in sync with the latest software release".
+Etter (2016) says, "\[h]osting your content on a website gives you the power to fix inaccuracies almost instantly and keep your content in sync with the latest software release".
 A great example of a hosting site is GitHub Pages.
 GitHub Pages is available for GitHub users and enables them to host their static websites.
 We are using this to host our static website because it pairs well with our GitHub version control since they are both on the same site.
 GitHub Pages also has a built in Jekyll static site generator which makes choosing a theme easy.
 I recommend using GitHub Pages as it seamlessly integrates with other components of our software stack.

-#### Instructions
+#### Instructions:

 1. Navigate to the __Settings__ tab in your repository
 2. Then click the __Pages__ tab on the left navigation bar